NOTE: We earn from qualifying purchases made via Amazon Associates and other affiliate programs. Learn more.

 The 10 Best Mattresses under $500

-- Best for Couples: Allswell Gel Infused Memory Foam Mattress
+- For Couples: Allswell Gel Infused Memory Foam Mattress

-- Best Temperature Regulation: Classic Brands Cool Gel 14-Inch Mattress
+- Temperature Regulation: Classic Brands Cool Gel 14-Inch Mattress

-- Best Body Conforming: Best Price Mattress 12″ Memory Foam Mattress
+- Body Conforming: Best Price Mattress 12″ Memory Foam Mattress

-- Best for Bunk Beds & Day Beds: Signature Sleep Memoir Mattress
+- For Bunk Beds & Day Beds: Signature Sleep Memoir Mattress

-- Best for Most Sleepers: Linenspa Memory Foam Hybrid Mattress
+- For Most Sleepers: Linenspa Memory Foam Hybrid Mattress

-- Best Latex: Sunrising Bedding 8″ Natural Latex Mattress
+- Latex: Sunrising Bedding 8″ Natural Latex Mattress

-- Best for Back Pain Relief: LUCID Bamboo Charcoal Hybrid Mattress
+- For Back Pain Relief: LUCID Bamboo Charcoal Hybrid Mattress

-- Best for Pain Relief: Dreamfoam Arctic Dreams Mattress
+- For Pain Relief: Dreamfoam Arctic Dreams Mattress

 - Most Comfortable: TUFT & NEEDLE Adaptive Foam Mattress